Nuit Blanche news

 PERFORMATIVE MICRO-EVENTS

-With also Marine Goldwaser on klezmer clarinet.
+Also with Marine Goldwaser on klezmer clarinet.

 Ask for the detailed program on site!

-Please do not circulate during the performances.
+Please do not circulate during performances.

 Exhibition